afshanaman81/json-api-joi/README.md

 # json-api-joi
-json-api and schema validation using JOI
+json:api standard, and schema validation using Joi